-Now in its third year, the Island Institute is hosting its annual Summer Lecture Series, a free lecture series that takes place every Wednesday, from 10:30-11:30 a.m., in July and focuses on the Maine coast.
+For the third year, the Island Institute hosted its annual Summer Lecture Series, a free lecture series that took place every Wednesday in July and focused on the Maine coast.
 Authors, scientists, community members, and other experts will discuss life along Maine's waterfront and offer their perspectives, reflections, and insights on everything from art and aquaculture to modern-day challenges and connections.

 Speakers and Presentations